Applying to HREC

 • participation is presumed unless action is taken to decline.

-Please confirm with the research governance office, prior to site selection, any local or legislative requirements that may impact the researcher’s ability to conduct research with a waiver of consent or opt out consent at a site level.
+Please confirm with the research governance office, prior to site selection, any local or legislative requirements that may impact the researcher’s ability to conduct research with a waiver of consent or opt out approach at a site level.

 Aboriginal and Torres Strait Islander people